welcome visitors

 After parking and entering the building, you’ll be greeted either by one of our hospitality volunteers.
 They’ll hand you the day’s Order of Service, and then direct you toward the sanctuary.
 At the doors to our sanctuary, you’ll be greeted again, either by another one of our hospitality volunteers, or by our Director of Membership, Meredith Plummer.
 We’ll ask you to fill out our visitor book, create a name-tag for you, and hand you one of our visitor bag (it has chocolate!).
 If you have children, we’ll also ask you to fill out a visitor registration form.
 Then, if there is time before the service, we’ll show you around the building and answer any questions you may have.
 If there isn’t time, we’ll give you some basic information and still answer any questions you may have!
 Finally, we’ll invite you to stay for coffee hour, after the service.

 Our Director of Membership, Meredith Plummer, will follow-up with you by email or text within the week should you have questions, or want to know more about MVUUF.
-They are here to serve you, and are always available to talk by phone or over coffee (they’re treat!).
+They are here to serve you, and are always available to talk by phone or over coffee (their treat!).

 Visiting Online